UNC-Libraries/ftp_scripts/README.md

 > **Before continuing, make sure to change the folder's name to 'files_to_sort' as that the folder name is what the script will look for.
 Otherwise, you will have to open up a text/code editor and change the script.**

+> Line 10 of the script `content = [x for x in content if '.JPG' in x or '.PDF' in x or '.PNG' in x or '.GIF' in x]` is commented out by default.
+If there are unwanted files in the unsorted folder, then this line should be un-commented (remove the `#` before the code and make sure there is proper identation).

 ### Opening the Terminal
 1. Open the command prompt (Windows) or terminal (Mac/Linux) within the parent directory of the folder containing the files.